- Level 2

 What is the difference between End-of-Life Care and Palliative Care?

-End-of-Life Care and Palliative Care share a common goal of providing compassionate care, but they differ in timing, focus, and treatment approach.
+End-of-Life Care and Palliative Care both aim to provide caring support, but they differ in timing, focus, and approach to treatment.

-End-of-Life Care is specifically tailored to patients in the final stages of life, while Palliative Care aims to enhance the quality of life for individuals with serious illnesses at any stage.
+End-of-Life Care is for patients in the final stages of their life, while Palliative Care helps improve the quality of life for people with serious illnesses, no matter what stage they are at.

 Characteristic | End of life care | Palliative care |